kosausrk/CreditRiskClassifier/README.md

 Think of this app like a **virtual assistant for financial analysis**:

-- You input details like income, credit score, and loan amount (or upload a CSV)
 - The ML model estimates the **relative risk** based on patterns from past data
 - It uses XGBoost — a fast, interpretable machine learning model
-- It also shows **why** the model made its decision using SHAP (e.g., “Low income and high loan size contributed to higher risk”)
+- It also shows **why** the model made its decision using SHAP (e.g., “What factors contributed to higher risk”)

 **Analogy**:
 It’s like a **financial calculator with explainable reasoning** — helping analysts or students understand risk patterns, not pass judgment.